Key Specs of Kia Carnival

 Carnival Latest Update

-Kia Carnival Engine: It comes with a BS6-compliant 2.2-litre diesel engine that puts out 200PS of power and 440Nm of torque and comes mated to an 8-speed automatic gearbox.
+Kia Carnival Powertrain: Kia offers its luxury MPV with a 2.2-litre diesel engine that develops 200PS and 440Nm and is offered with an 8-speed automatic gearbox.

 Kia Carnival Features: The Carnival is a well-equipped MPV.
 It features three-zone climate control, dual-panel sunroof, 8-inch touchscreen infotainment system, and 10.1-inch touchscreen display for middle-row entertainment.
 Like the Seltos, the Carnival too comes with Kia’s UVO connected car technology.